-Students admitted to the university who express an interest in majoring in social work are admitted as academic focus social sciences, pre social work (PSWK) and remain so until they have completed SWRK 2010 and with at least a grade of C‐.
+Students admitted to the university who express an interest in majoring in social work are admitted as academic focus social sciences, pre social work (PSWK) and remain so until they have completed SWRK 2010 and 2011 with at least a grade of C‐.

-Completion of at least 30 hours of course work including ENGL 1020, ANTH 1200, and two courses from the following list: SOCI 1010; PSYC 1030; POLS 1030; or ECON 2020 before entering the introductory social work courses, SWRK 2010 and SWRK 2911.
+Completion of at least 30 hours of course work including ENGL 1010, , and ENGL 1020 before entering the introductory social work courses, SWRK 2011 and SWRK 3010.

-Completion of Social Work 2010 and 2911 and six additional hours in required social work prerequisite courses.

-Completion of the School of Social Work Information Form.

 5. Identified potential and suitability for the social work profession.